Searching ...

 Miami Beach aerial view

-Miami Beach is a paradise for those seeking an active, urban beach town.
+Miami Beach is a paradise for those seeking an active, urban beach town minutes from South Beach.
 Set on a barrier island across from Miami proper, Miami Beach is Florida’s world-famous beach town.
 People know it for its distinct architecture, fashion, and art scene.
 Residents come from all over the world, adding to the eclectic nature of Miami Beach.

 While the seashore is famous, and there are a lot of tourists along Ocean Drive, around 81,000 people call Miami Beach home.
 It’s oceanfront living or Bayfront with an incredible view.
 The City of Miami Beach is a self-contained small town incredibly friendly to pedestrians and bicycles.
-Walking distance within the city are grocery stores, pharmacies, fitness centers, retailers, and dining.
+Within walking distance of the city are grocery stores, pharmacies, fitness centers, retailers, and dining.
 For families, there are excellent schools on the islands, plus parks and green spaces.

 Miami Beach does have a vibrant nightlife scene and world-class resorts.
 Many bars and music clubs are concentrated along Ocean Avenue near the resort strip.
 For residents, the nightlife is there when they want it, but many communities have a quiet, suburban feel.

 Miami Beach is a distinct and urban Florida beach town with its vibrant nightlife, world-class shopping, and dining opportunities!
-The average cost of living in Miami Beach is about 13% higher than the Florida state average, but those who want that blend of city living and beachfront say it’s worth it.
+The average cost of living in Miami Beach is about 13% higher than the Florida state average, but those who want to establish themselves on the East Coast of the Sunshine State and seek a blend of city living and beachfront say it’s worth it.

 Miami Beach has many condominium options, but you can also find single-family homes in various neighborhoods.
 Miami Beach includes communities like South Beach, MidBeach, North Beach, SoFi, and Surfside.
 The median list price was $565,000 in December 2022, with 1,896 homes on the market.